 \section{Conclusion}

-In this work we have presented a linear time algorithm for the reconstruction of a three-dimensional function from its line sums, with values in a unique factorization domain.
-This was achieved through the extension of permitting non-primitive directions in the two-dimensional algorithm presented in our previous work.
-The characterisation of switching domain convex hull in 3D allows repeated applications of the 2D algorithm to solve the 3D reconstruction problem in linear time with respect to the size of the grid, and number of directions.
-After the procedure errors can easily be detected by checking the line sums of $f^*$ along $D$ and comparing them with those of $f$.
+In this work we have presented a linear time approach for the reconstruction of a three-dimensional function $f: A \to \mathbb{R}$ from its line sums in a nonproportional set $D$ of directions.
+Here $\mathbb{R}$ may be replaced by any field or unique factorization domain.
+Such an approach was achieved through the extension to nonproportional directions of the two-dimensional algorithm presented in previous work and a multiple application of this extended algorithm.
+The definition of nonproportional is not symmetric in the coordinate directions.
+Of course, it is possible to interchange them to satisfy the definition.

-While this method works for exact line sums, in many practical applications there is noise.
-Our method works badly for noisy situations, since errors increase exponentially.
-Therefore, future work will look towards finding a well fitting consistent set of line sums for an inconsistent set of line sums in linear time.
-After that, the method described in this paper can be applied.

-Here, we distinguish between two kinds of noise.
-The first case is mistakes in measurement, for example if beams are taken of a function which is defined on a real rectangle without the restriction of an integer lattice.
-Secondly, errors which are made in a sequence of integers (e.g.~binary) or other discrete set of values that are transmitted.